website templates | css templates | dreamweaver templates | frontpage templates | golive templates | expression web templates

 FrontPage DHTML--This meets with mixed results.
 It is best to use DHTML or JavaScript that has been tested and proven to be cross-browser compatible.

 A word about FrontPage hover buttons--Hover buttons are not to be confused with the hover attribute in CSS.
 The CSS hover attribute allows a text to change color or a link to become underlined or not upon a cursor moving over text.
-This is compatible in IE and Netscape 6+.

-The best alternative is to use plain text links or proven JavaScript or DHTML scripts/menus for navigation links..
+The best alternative is to use plain text links or proven JavaScript or DHTML scripts/menus for navigation links.

 Are there compatibility issues associated with Dreamweaver?